-The Young Adult Voluntary Foster Care (YAVFC) Program is designed to assist young adults in developing independent living skills, enhancing educational / vocational and career choices while offering employment opportunities.
-The Young Adult Voluntary Foster Care Program is designed to assist youth between the ages of 18 and 21 transition into adulthood.
+The Young Adult Voluntary Foster Care (YAVFC) Program is designed to assist young adults in developing independent living skills, enhancing educational/vocational and career choices while offering employment opportunities.
+The Young Adult Voluntary Foster Care Program is designed to assist youth transition into adulthood.

 A YAVFC provider is expected to provide support and encouragement to the young adult.
 There is no training required for this program.
 Support to the YAVFC provider is provided by a case manager who will also work directly with the young adult.